 B. To serve in an unclassified City position not covered by State Statute;

 C. To pursue education that benefits the employee in seeking advancement opportunities in the City or to perform their job duties more effectively;

 D. To serve temporarily in a position with another employer where such employment is in the best interests of the City.
 A leave shall not be granted for the purpose of trying out other employment except as provided in this paragraph.
-A leave under this provision is approved for one year, subject to renewal consideration by the appointing authority and the condition that the appointing authority may, with good and sufficient reason, cancel the leave at any time upon prior notice to the employee and specifying a reasonable date to return to work.
-The Human Resources Director has authority to oversee such leaves and to direct the appointing authority to discontinue leaves that violate the paragraph; for the purposes of CSC Rule 14.04 D. Human Resources Director will include the Human Resources Manager of the Park Board.
-(CSC 8/8/96) (CSC 2/24/09)
+A leave under this provision is approved for one year, subject to renewal consideration by the department and the condition that the department may, with good and sufficient reason, cancel the leave at any time upon prior notice to the employee and specifying a reasonable date to return to work.
+The Human Resources Director has authority to oversee such leaves and to direct the department to discontinue leaves that violate this paragraph.
+(CSC 8/8/96) (CSC 2/24/09) (CSC 12/15/15)

 Upon request by an employee and when authorized by the funding authority, leaves of absence without pay for up to ninety calendar days may be granted by the employer each year for the purpose of reducing the employer's operating budget.
 Such employees will be credited with seniority, vacation, and other benefits as if they had actually worked those hours.